shic/blog/_posts/2016-04-19-React-Native.markdown

 - Use state for storing simple view state like wether or not drop-down options are visible.
 - Never modify this.state directly, use this.setstate instead.
+- State is the component that changed in this

 ## Components